Conservation Campus and Gardens

 Northern Water’s Conservation Campus and Gardens span several acres of the Berthoud headquarters campus to provide public education on various plants, turf and conservation techniques that can achieve water savings in landscapes.
 Overall, guests to the gardens will discover efficient irrigation methods and see hundreds of plant varieties that thrive in Colorado’s semiarid climate.

 The gardens include various demonstration areas for native and alternative grasses, irrigation technologies, soil preparation and a xeriscape plaza that highlights several Colorado-friendly landscaping themes.
 The demonstrations are a great resource for the public to study and implement in their personal landscapes.
-We’re also planning for new demonstrations that will help chart a path for future water efficient landscapes to be mindful of our water supplies and how we can ensure they will be available for centuries to come.
-In addition, we’re updating all of our gardens signage to help visitors understand what they see and how they can save water in their own landscapes.

 A Move Toward a Conservation Campus